jlombard314159/blueLabs/INSTRUCTIONS.md

 # Instructions

 Today is your first day of work at a tee shirt factory.
-You are given access to a repository called `inventory_manager` containing a large csv file called inventory.csv and a bash script called `reduce_price.sh`.
+You are given access to a repository called `inventory_manager` containing a large csv file called inventory.csv and a bash script called `show_price.sh`.

-1. Translate `reduce_price.sh` into a python module designed to be used in a future package for inventory management.
+1. Translate `show_stock.sh` into a python module (`python_inventory_tools/show_stock.py`) designed to be used in a future package for inventory management.

-2. Create a new module designed to automatically reduce the wholesale price of any color of tee shirt that has not sold at least 60% of its existing inventory within 60 days.
+2. Create a new module designed to automatically reduce the wholesale price by 20% of any color and style of tee shirt that has historically not sold at least 60% of its inventory within 60 days.

-3. Create a README file with all the necessarry information to locally test and run these two modules.
+3. Create a README file with all the necessary information to locally test and run these two modules.

+## Tips:

+* While you are welcome to use the internet, this is not designed to test your memory of python syntax.
+Rather than spend time looking up the exact syntax, feel free to make an educated guess and leave a comment explaining how you would go about finding guidance in the real world.
+* When in doubt use your best judgement - and leave a comment explaining why you made the decisions you made.